 My dissertation focused on understanding how epigenetic changes contribute to skeletal differences within and among primates.
 Specifically, I identified and assessed intra- and inter-specific variation in primate skeletal tissue DNA methylation and tested whether specific features of skeletal form are related to specific variations in DNA methylation patterns.

-Currently, my postdoctoral research aims to further evaluate these mechanisms but in specific skeletal cells types rather than heterogeneous skeletal tissues.
+Currently, my postdoctoral research aims to further evaluate these mechanisms but in specific skeletal cells types rather than in heterogeneous skeletal tissues.
+To do this, I have developed a comparative primate skeletal cell culture model.

 I was born in Massachusetts but spent my early childhood moving from the East Coast to the Midwest.
 I finished growing up in Indiana and was ignorant of evolutionary ideas.
 I made my way back east for college at Boston University where I learned about the complex relationship between molecular- and macro-evolution.
 I traveled across the country to Arizona for graduate school to begin unlocking these epigenetic mysteries.
 Now, I find myself back in the Midwest exploring these topics further.